 Land cover within the 625-ac Project Area was a mixture of shrub/scrub (79%), grassland/herbaceous (18%), developed, open space (2%), and cultivated crops (less than 1%; Enercon 2019).
+All habitat is designated as shrubsteppe according to WDFW PHS layers (WDFW PHS 2022).
 The site visit confirmed the land cover types identified from desktop review were generally consistent with habitat observed within the 625-ac Project Area.
 However, grasslands within the 625-ac Project Area were highly disturbed and did not represent natural grasslands.
 USGS NHD and USFWS NWI data were used to map water features in the 625-ac Project Area and multiple rivers and a freshwater pond totaling 6.5 ac (1%) of the total land cover were found (Enercon 2019).